History of the Jews in South Africa: British colonial era

 At the same time, the Jews faced substantial antisemitism.
 Though freedom of worship was granted to all residents in 1870, the revised Grondwet of 1894 still debarred Jews and Catholics from military posts, from the positions of president, state secretary, or magistrate, from membership in the First and Second Volksraad ("parliament"), and from superintendencies of natives and mines.
 These positions were restricted to persons above 30 years of age with permanent property and a longer history of settlement.

-As a consequence of the fact that Boer republics were only in existence from 1857 to 1902, unfortunately many residents of the Boer republics had limited access to positions in the upper echelons of government.
-All instruction was to be given in a Christian and Protestant spirit, and Jewish and Catholic teachers and children were to be excluded from state-subsidised schools.
-Before the Boer War (1899–1902), Jews were often considered uitlanders ("foreigners") and excluded from the mainstream of South African life.
+All schools taught in a Christian and Protestant spirit.
+Before the Boer War (1899–1902), Jews were considered uitlanders ("foreigners") and excluded from the mainstream of South African life.

-However, a small number of Jews also settled among and identified with the rural white Afrikaans-speaking population; these persons became known as Boerejode (Boer Jews).
-A measure of intermarriage also occurred and was generally accepted.
+A small number of Jews who settled among the rural white Afrikaans-speaking population became known as Boerejode (Boer Jews).
+Instances of intermarriage were generally accepted.

-The South African gold rush began after 1886, attracting many Jews.
-In 1880, the Jewish population of South Africa numbered approximately 4,000; by 1914 it had grown to more than 40,000.
+After the South African gold rush began in 1886, the number of Jews rose.
+In 1880, the Jewish population numbered approximately 4,000; by 1914 it had grown to more than 40,000.
 So many of them came from Lithuania that some referred to the population as a colony of Lithuania; Johannesburg was also occasionally called "Jewburg".